marklogic-community/corb2/README.md

 QUERY-RETRY-ERROR-CODES=XDMP-EXTIME,SVC-EXTIME
 QUERY-RETRY-ERROR-MESSAGE=ErrorMsg1,ErrorMsg2
 ```

+### Restartability
+CoRB 2.4.7+ provides partial support for restartability.
+Since this is not automatic, the job needs to be altered slightly into the following model/steps.

+* Step 1: If there is a selector query, this single query needs to be run as a separate executor job using [ModuleExecutor Tool] and write all the uris to a separate file.
+* Step 2: The original corb job now needs to use the URIS-FILE option with the file saved in Step-1.
+The job needs to specify the option COMPLETED-URIS-FILE to track/save all the completed uris to a different file.
+By default, unless COMPLETED-URIS-FILE-DELETE-ON-SUCCESS is set to false, this completed uris file will be deleted after successful completion of the job.
+* Step 3: If the job ends abruptly i.e. killed or stopped, a a simple OS specific command/script needs to diff and remove all the lines found in COMPLETED-URIS-FILE from URIS-FILE from Step-1 and then run Step-2

+Note: Future releases may provide a better implementation to filter completed tasks either in memory using hash sets (for smaller jobs) or on-disk with help of external os specific scripts (for larger jobs).

 ### [Usage Examples](https://github.com/marklogic-community/corb2/wiki/Running-CoRB#usage-examples)
 Refer to the [wiki for examples](https://github.com/marklogic-community/corb2/wiki/Running-CoRB#usage-examples) of how to execute a CoRB job and various ways of configuring the job options.